What you need to know about jewelry hallmarks

 But many countries – including the U.S. – do not have an official hallmarking system and the hallmarks of one country can vary dramatically from another.
 How does a budding collector begin to unravel this puzzle?

 A trusted dealer can help but if you want to learn to identify jewelry on your own, you’ll need a good guide.
-There are a few books on the market, but if you want the ultimate, illustrated reference book, be prepared to shell out a couple hundred bucks for World Hallmarks: Europe 19th-21st Centuries, due out in its second printing this month.
+There are a few books on the market, but if you want the ultimate, illustrated reference book, be prepared to shell out a couple hundred bucks for World Hallmarks, Volume I: Europe, 19th to 21st Centuries.
 As co-author Danusia Niklewicz puts it, “This book will pay for itself with one correctly identified piece.”

 I recently spoke to Niklewicz and William Whetstone, who compiled this tome with fellow appraiser Lindy Matula, about the basics of hallmark identification.